WestCoastPotato/Riot-API-Data/README.md

 - Add an API endpoint in case someone is looking for something cool on this
 - View normal game statistics
 - Work on homepage UI
+- What day of the week does a person win the most?
+What time of day?

 ## Technology